INTERSECT operator in

 To find orders that have corresponding

-payment records, you can use INTERSECT
+payment records, you can use INTERSECT:

-SELECT order_id FROM payments;
+SELECT order_id FROM ordersINTERSECTSELECT order_id FROM payments;

-This will return the order_id
+This will return the order_ids that are

-present in both the orders
+present in both the orders and payments tables.

 7. Handling INTERSECT